8 Walkthrough 2: Approaching gradebook data from a data science perspective

 remove_empty(c("rows", "cols"))

-Now that the empty rows and columns have been removed, notice that there are two columns, absent
+Now that you’ve removed the empty rows and columns, notice two columns, absent

 and late